-Depreciation is a tax deduction that allows short-term rental owners to recover the cost of their property and its improvements over a set useful life, reducing taxable income each year without any cash outlay.
-For residential rental properties, the IRS allows the building's cost to be depreciated over 27.5 years, making depreciation one of the most valuable tax benefits available to Airbnb hosts and real estate investors.
+Depreciation is a tax deduction that allows short-term rental owners to recover the cost of their property and its improvements over a defined useful life — reducing taxable income each year without any cash outlay.
+The IRS depreciates residential rental buildings over 27.5 years, making this phantom deduction one of the most valuable financial levers available to Airbnb hosts and STR investors.
+On a $400,000 property, the building component alone generates roughly $11,000–$13,000 in annual deductions before a single receipt is filed.

 | Asset Type | Useful Life | Annual Deduction Rate |